exercism/python/docs/ABOUT.md

 [Python][python docs] is a [dynamic and strongly][dynamic typing in python] typed [object-oriented][object oriented programming] programming language.
 It employs both [duck typing][duck typing] and [gradual typing][gradual typing] (via [type hints][type hints]).
 It supports multiple programming paradigms including imperative (_object-oriented, procedural_) and declarative (_functional, concurrent_) flavors.
-But do not be fooled: while programming across paradigms is fully supported, [everything in Python is an object][everythings an object].
+But do not be fooled: while programming across paradigms is fully supported, [everything in Python is an object][everything is an object].

 Python was created by Guido van Rossum and first released in 1991.